kemoycampbell/myProperty/docs/DesignDoc.md

 I want to be able to see my current balance and upcoming payments so that I can pay my rent on-time.

+#### Maintenace Operations
+*Secure Login for Maintenance Manager and Dashboard Access*
+* As a maintenance manager, I want to log in securely and view job requests on the dashboard, so I can assign work orders to operators
+  * Secure login with username/password
+  * 2FA login if enabled
+  * View all job requests with request ID, date submitted, sender, and issue description
+  * Ability to assign/unassign work orders to operators
+  * Move assigned requests to the "Assigned Work Orders" category

+*Secure Login for Maintenance Operator and Work Order Management*
+* As a maintenance operator, I want to log in securely and manage work orders, so I can complete tasks and submit photos
+  * Secure login with username/password
+  * 2FA login if enabled
+  * View assigned work orders with request ID, date assigned, sender, address, and issue description
+  * Ability to start a work order and move it to “In Progress Work Orders.
+  * Upload and submit photos for each work order
+  * Mark work order as complete and move it to the "Completed Work Orders" category

+*Review and Close Completed Work Orders*
+* As a maintenance manager, I want to review completed work orders and close them once confirmed, ensuring tasks are properly finished
+  * Secure login with username/password
+  * 2FA login if enabled
+  * View all work orders (in progress and completed)
+  * Review work orders with request ID, issue description, status, operator, completion date, and submitted photos
+  * Close work orders once confirmed as completed

 ## Architecture and Design
 This section describes the application architecture.